 Meningiomas are a type of brain tumour that start in the linings (membranes) of the brain.
 Most of these tumours are benign (meaning non-cancerous, grade I) and can be treated with Surgery alone.
 Very rarely these tumours are malignant (cancerous, grade III) and need treatment with both Surgery and radiotherapy.
 There is another type of tumour, called atypical meningioma that falls between the benign and malignant group (these are grade II).

-Every year in the UK, about 150 patients with atypical meningiomas like yourself have Surgery.
+Every year in the UK, about 150 patients with atypical meningiomas have Surgery.
 After Surgery, there is a chance that atypical meningiomas can grow again and we want to find out what is the most effective treatment for these tumours following Surgery, to reduce the chance of the tumour growing back.
 So, we are doing a study to find out whether it is more effective to have further treatment after Surgery (radiotherapy) or whether we should monitor patients with regular MRI scans (active monitoring).